yuehaowong/devOpsDemo/README-DOCKER.md

 - Check out your running application at localhost:8080.
 Then let's verify that the live reloading is working by changing the text color in your styles.css file.
 It should reload the page with the new color.
 Voila!

+    If you want to stop the container, you can hit `^C`, or

+    `docker-compose -f docker-compose-dev-hot.yml down`

     Okay, we've got a containerized environment with live reloading/HMR working for our application.
 But we still want to add a local development database.
 This will enable us to work on new features without worrying about our test data affecting production.

 1. Create a file in the top level directory called `Dockerfile-postgres` that implements the following